rampal-punia/yolov8-streamlit-detection-tracking/README.md

 ## Demo WebApp

-This app is up and running on streamlit cloud server!!!
-Thanks sreamlit for the community support for the cloud upload.
+This app is up and running on Streamlit cloud server!!!
+Thanks 'Streamlit' for the community support for the cloud upload.
 You can check the demo of this web application on the link below.

 [yolov8-streamlit-detection-tracking-webapp](https://codingmantras-yolov8-streamlit-detection-tracking-app-njcqjg.streamlit.app/)